robcarver17/pysystemtrade/docs/backtesting.md

    system
 2. Change a configuration object in memory, and create a new system with it.
 3. Change a configuration object within an existing system (advanced)
+4. Create a private config yaml `/private/private_config.yaml` (this useful if you want to make a global change that affects all your backtest)
-4. Change the project defaults (definitely not recommended)
+5. Change the project defaults (definitely not recommended)

 For a list of all possible configuration options, see [this table](#Configuration_options).